-8 See Constant, Nottmeyer, and Zimmermann (2013) for an outline of the concept of circular migration.
-9 While the transmission of values could occur from the left behinds to the emigrants and vice versa, in this paper, we focus on the consequences of having a family member or a friend abroad for those in the home countries.
+&lt;sup>8 See Constant et al. (2013) for an outline of the concept of circular migration.

+&lt;sup>9 While the transmission of values could occur from the left behinds to the emigrants and vice versa, in this paper, we focus on the consequences of having a family member or a friend abroad for those in the home countries.